Blue CoLab CIT349

 Ada monitoring station on Choate Pond

-If you spied Ada, the large orange floating platform on Choate Pond, you’ve already seen a bit of our work.
-It is a solar-powered monitoring station with sensors that measure and transmit water quality data to our server every 15 minutes.
-The Blue CoLab team of students, staff and faculty work year-round developing new methods for understanding and presenting that data, and determining how the Pace community affects the surrounding watershed.
+If you spied Ada, the solar-powered, orange monitoring station on Choate Pond, you’ve already seen a bit of our work.
+Its sensors measure and transmit water quality data to our Blue CoLab server every 15 minutes.
+Our team of students, staff and faculty work year-round interpreting the data, developing new methods for understanding and presenting them, and determining how the Pace community affects the surrounding watershed.

 More of our work: